lizik01/tripsplit/README.md

 ### Story 1 — Logging a Group Dinner (Maya)

 Maya and five friends just finished a big dinner in Tokyo.
-She paid ¥18,000 on her card.
-She opens TripSplit on her phone, taps **"Add Expense"**, fills in:

-- Description: *"Ramen dinner – Ichiran Shibuya"*
-- Amount: *$120*
-- Category: *Food*
-- Paid by: *Maya*

-She hits save.
-The expense appears instantly in the list.
-Her friends can now see it too, and her balance updates to show she's currently owed $100 (her $20 share subtracted from $120 paid).
+She paid $150 on her card.
+She opens TripSplit, clicks **+ Add Expense**, fills in the description, amount, date, category (*Food & Drink*), who paid, and checks the boxes for which friends to split it among.
+She hits **Add Expense**.
+The entry appears instantly in the list, and her balance updates to show she is owed money.

 **Acceptance criteria:**
 - User can fill and submit the expense form